-As in previous years, ACS's Board has also maintained, with the support and collaboration of the Appointments Committee, a policy for re-electing board members based on coordinating the principles of representativeness with those of diversity and independence, taking into account Spanish and international good governance recommendations, and in this respect, particularly in ratifications and re-elections, ensuring the appropriate stability in the composition of the Board and its Committees so as to maintain the necessary suitability of the Board as a whole, preserving the experience and knowledge of those who have been serving as directors.
+As in previous years, ACS's Board has also maintained, with the support and collaboration of the Nominations Committee, a policy for nominating and re-electing board members based on coordinating the principles of representativeness with those of diversity and independence, taking into account Spanish and international good governance recommendations, and in this respect, particularly in nominations, ratifications and re-elections, ensuring the appropriate stability in the composition of the Board and its Committees so as to maintain the necessary suitability of the Board as a whole, preserving the experience and knowledge of those who have been serving as directors.
+In this regard and, in particular in relation to the application of diversity policies and measures in relation to ACS's Board, it should be noted that in 2022 two directors resigned during the month of March and, in their place, a female director and a male director were appointed at the Ordinary General Meeting held on 6 May 2022, thus improving the gender balance among the directors.

-C.1.6 Explain any measures, where appropriate, the Appointments Committee has decided to ensure that the selection processes do not suffer from implicit biases that might hinder the selection of women Board members and that the company deliberately seeks and includes women who meet the professional profile sought among the potential candidates, so as to achieve a balanced presence of women and men.
+C.1.6 Explain any measures, where appropriate, the Nominations Committee has decided to ensure that the selection processes do not suffer from implicit biases that might hinder the selection of women Board members and that the company deliberately seeks and includes women who meet the professional profile sought among the potential candidates, so as to achieve a balanced presence of women and men.
 Please also indicate whether these measures include encouraging the Company to have a significant number of women senior executives: